trizen/Compression-Util/README.md

     my $string = bwt_compress($data, \&create_ac_entry);
 ```

-High-level function that performs Bzip2-like compression on the provided data, using the pipeline:
+High-level function that performs BWT-based compression on the provided data, using the pipeline:

     1. rle4_encode
     2. bwt_encode